PDA-UR/Sketchable-Interaction/SI-Doc/process_graphs/process_graph.md

 <!-- imgs -->

-## SI Standard Library in terms of Linking
+## SI Standard Library in terms of Process-Graphs

 SI's standard library contains several regions and effects with preset capabilities.
 Therefore, which regions can be linked to which other regions is predefined.